 - Each new illness period requires you to satisfy a new elimination period.

-The review and determination for the duration of awarded RPL is based on the criteria below:
+The review and determination for the duration of awarded RPL is based on the:

 - physical and/or cognitive demands of the position